dansheffler/dtsheffler.com/_teaching/phi151/How to Write Your Analysis Paper.md

    30 pages of the stuff the way you read a novel or a blog.
 You will need to read most paragraphs at least twice before you understand them, usually more.
-When I read philosophy, I usually budget about one hour for every ten pages.
+When I read philosophy, I usually budget about two hours for every ten pages.
 Make sure that you take notes on the flow of the argument.
 Identify specific truth claims in the text and which logical moves are being made to support them.
 Diagramming the argument often